MilesCranmer/BorrowChecker.jl/README.md

 This is because in BorrowChecker.jl's ownership model, **you can only have one mutable reference to a value at a time**!

 The rules are: while you can have multiple _immutable_ references (reading from multiple threads), you cannot have multiple _mutable_ references, and also not both mutable and immutable references.
 You also cannot access a reference after the lifetime has ended (which in this case, is the duration of the `@bc` macro).
+You also cannot move ownership while a reference is live.

 ## API